Home Travel Intelligence SafetyWing Travel Insurance

 Emergency medical treatment

 Hospital stays, emergency surgery, doctor visits, prescription medication related to a covered emergency, and intensive care.
-The medical coverage is the core of the product and it is genuinely comprehensive for emergency situations.
-Coverage limit is USD 250,000 per policy period, which is sufficient for most emergencies in most destinations — including the United States, where a single night in a major hospital can exceed USD 30,000.
+Coverage limit is USD 250,000 per policy period — sufficient for most emergencies in most destinations, including the United States, where a single night in a major hospital can exceed USD 30,000.

 Covered